Offline-online approximation of multiscale eigenvalue problems with random defects: Setting and numerical methods

 \end{lemma}

 Without localization, i.e., $ \mathfrak{k}=\infty$, the ideal LOD method for the problem \eqref{eqn: LOD}, has been proposed and rigorously analyzed in \cite{MR3343928, MR4191211}.
-Combining these estimates and proof techniques with Theorem 2.2, one arrives at the following error estimates for the eigenvalues and eigenfunctions of the LOD with localization
+Combining these estimates and proof techniques with Theorem 2.2, one arrives at the following error estimates for the $l$-th eigenvalue solution of the LOD with localization